jbcodeforce/yarfba/docs/serverless/lambda.md

 ### Getting Started

 ???- info "Basic getting started"
-    In a serverless deployment, we provide all the components necessary to deploy our function:
+    In a serverless deployment, developer needs to provide all the necessary components:

     * Code, bundled with any necessary dependencies
-    * CloudFormation template, which is the blueprint for building the serverless environment.
-AWS SAM helps building this CF template.
+    * CloudFormation template: (AWS SAM helps building this CF template).

     * Can start from a blueprint

         ![](./images/lambda-fct-1.png){ width=800 }

-    * To get the function to upload logs to cloudWatch, select an existing role, or create a new one
+    * To get the function to upload logs to cloudWatch, select an existing IAM role, or create a new one with the right policy:

         ![](./images/lambda-fct-2.png){ width=800 }